Attention Deficit Hyperactivity Disorder

 Attention-deficit hyperactivity disorder (ADHD) is a common mental health condition that affects an estimated 8.4% of children and 2.5% of adults.
-Stoni Johnston, APRN, MSN, PMHNP-BC, specializes in diagnosing and treating ADHD in children, adolescents, and adults at Sulcata Psychiatry in Houston, Texas.
-She also treats behavioral disorders like oppositional defiant disorder (ODD).
+The team at Sulcata Psychiatry specializes in diagnosing and treating ADHD in children, adolescents, and adults at Sulcata Psychiatry in Houston, Texas.
+We also treat behavioral disorders like oppositional defiant disorder (ODD), which is commonly comorbid with ADHD.
 If you think you or your child may have ADHD, you don’t have to continue struggling to get through daily responsibilities alone.
 Call the office today or request an appointment online.
 Telehealth visits are available.

 ADHD symptoms manifest differently based on a person’s age and the type of disorder they have.
 The three main types of ADHD are:

 Inattention involves difficulty staying focused on a task, organizational problems, and forgetting daily activities like chores and errands.
 A person with inattentive ADHD may not seem like they’re listening when spoken to directly and show poor time management, among other things.

 -Interrupting others in conversations and activities

 -Being constantly on the go